Hearty beef and black beans gets a smoky kick from toasted cumin, chipotles in adobo and cinnamon stick to create this easy and crowd pleasing chili.

 - Add diced onion, garlic and peppers into the pan plus another pinch of salt and pepper.
 Stir in cumin, chili powder, oregano and chipotle pepper.
 Cook until veggies are softened, about 5-7 minutes.

-- Pour in chicken broth, diced tomatoes, black beans, barbeque sauce and cinnamon stick using wooden spoon to scrape up the browned bits from bottom of the pan.
+- Pour in reserved beef along with chicken broth, diced tomatoes, black beans, barbeque sauce and cinnamon stick using wooden spoon to scrape up the browned bits from bottom of the pan.
 Bring to boil then simmer on low for 30 minutes.

 - Serve with diced avocado, lime wedges and fresh cilantro.